GaryChengld/LearningAWS/AWS-Certified-Developer.md

 * Message locking: When a message is received, it becomes “locked” while being processed.
 This keeps other computers from processing the message simultaneously.
 If the message processing fails, the lock will expire and the message will be available again.

 SQS Exam Tips
+* SQS was the first service on the AWS platform.
 * SQS is a distributed message queueing system
 * Allow you to decouple the components for an application so that they are independent
 * Pull-based, not push-based
+* Message payloads can contain up to 256KB of text in any format.
 * Standard queue(defualt) - best-effort ordering, message delivered at least once
 * FIFO Queues - order strictly preserved, message delivered once, no duplicated.
 * Visibility timeout
+  * Changes the visibility timeout of a specified message in a queue to a new value.
+The maximum allowed timeout value is 12 hours.
   * Default is 30 seconds - increase if your task takes > 30 seconds to complete
   * Max 12 hours
 * Short Polling - returned immediately even if no message are in the queue
 * Long Polling - polls the queue periodically and only returns a response when a message is the queue or the timeout is reached
+* The maximum long polling wait time is 20 seconds.
+* Maximum retention period for an SQS message is 14 days

 #### SNS (Simple Notification Service)